mitchreid14/project1group5/README.md

 <!-- Events Page -->
 * Created search button and input field
 * Created function to query the bandsintown api for the searched artist
+* Created add event listener to search artist name and retrieve query
+* Created a new function to query artist name to create name suggestions for users when they search the name